What is estate planning?

 -

-This is an ongoing process that should be reviewed with your estate planning attorney and financial advisor whenever there’s a major change in your family or in your net worth, such as a birth, death, marriage, or divorce, as well as if there’s a change in job status, residence, or financial holdings.
+This is an ongoing process that should be reviewed with your estate planning attorney and financial advisor whenever there’s a major change in your family or net worth.
+Birth, death, marriage, or divorce, job status, residence, or financial holdings are included

 Why is estate planning important?